-"Far and away the coolest, most involving, and imersive Horror RPG ever, let me introduce you to Sweet Home a forgotten classic, never available in English until now.
-Both an classic RPG and Survival Horror game, Sweet Home is the saga of five anime-style "people" who journey into the haunted mansion of Mamiyama, in search of a "famous fresco".
+"Far and away the coolest, most involving, and immersive Horror RPG ever, let me introduce you to Sweet Home, a forgotten classic, never available in English until now.
+Both a classic RPG and Survival Horror game, Sweet Home is the saga of five anime-style "people" who journey into the haunted mansion of Mamiyama, in search of a "famous fresco".
 You will guide the destinies of the brave Kazuo, the shy Emi, the steadfast Akiko, the brave and beautiful Ashuka, and the rest.

 Another thing I should mention is that there are no inns of any kind, and no way to resurrect a dead character.
 This can become rather hairy, as each character has a delightfully bizarre and out-of-place special item.
 Lighter, Vacuum, Camera, and First-Aid Kit.
 Hmmm... no weapons to begin with.
-Fear not, for there are a surplus of tonics, that will restore that HP and MP.
+Fear not, for there is a surplus of tonics, that will restore that HP and MP.

-Colorful graphics round out the package, showing your exploits from dusty hallways to rainy garden ponds to a lonely and dangerous crumbling veranda.
+Colorful graphics round out the package, rendering scenes from dusty hallways to rainy garden ponds to a lonely and dangerous crumbling veranda.
 Picture an amalgamation of Resident Evil, Maniac Mansion, and Dragon Warrior, and you're still way off.
 It's just not like anything ever before seen by most gamers.
 All that and it includes five separate endings, not counting the nifty death animations.

 This game is so innovative it just blows my mind.
 For example, the final boss battle is not just a battle per se, but an exorcism!
-It's the kind of game that make you say "This is so cool!" " Highly recommended, although RPG beginners should take heart: this game is much more difficult than your average Nintendo game.
+It's the kind of game that make you say "This is so cool!" " Highly recommended, although RPG beginners should take heed: this game is much more difficult than average."Reviewed by: Underdogs